Zoomiezoomzoom/care-to-share/README.md

-# Care to Share November
+# Share to Care Mississippi

 Community food-sharing site for Mississippi.